codalab/codabench/documentation/docs/Organizers/Running_a_benchmark/Compute-worker-installation-with-Podman.md

 You will need to install the `nvidia-container-toolkit` package by following the instructions on this [link](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html)

 If you have multiple Nvidia GPUs, you can uncomment `#GPU_DEVICE=nvidia.com/gpu=all` and put the name of the GPU you want the compute worker to use.
-You can get the name by launching the following the command :
+You can get the name by launching the following command :
 ```bash
 nvidia-ctk cdi list
 ```